Panchatantra: Metaphors and layered meanings

 The Sanskrit version of the Panchatantra text gives names to the animal characters, but these names are creative with double meanings.
 The names connote the character observable in nature but also map a human personality that a reader can readily identify.
 For example, the deer characters are presented as a metaphor for the charming, innocent, peaceful and tranquil personality who is a target for those who seek a prey to exploit, while the crocodile is presented to symbolize dangerous intent hidden beneath a welcoming ambiance (waters of a lotus flower-laden pond).
 Dozens of different types of wildlife found in India are thus named, and they constitute an array of symbolic characters in the Panchatantra.
 Thus, the names of the animals evoke layered meaning that resonates with the reader, and the same story can be read at different levels.

 Cross-cultural migrations

 The work has gone through many different versions and translations from the sixth century to the present day.
-The original Indian version was first translated into a foreign language (Pahlavi) by Borzūya in 570CE, then into Arabic in 750.
+The original Indian version was first translated into a foreign language (Pahlavi) by Borzūya in 570 CE, then into Arabic in 750.
 This Arabic version was translated into several languages, including Syriac, Greek, Persian, Hebrew and Spanish, and thus became the source of versions in European languages, until the English translation by Charles Wilkins of the Sanskrit Hitopadesha in 1787.